questdb/documentation/reference/function/date-time.md

 in QuestDB type system is the resolution.
 Whilst `Timestamp` stores resolution as an offset from Unix epoch in microseconds, `Date` stores the offset in milliseconds.

-Since both types are backed by a signed integer, this means the `Date` type has a wider range.
-A `Date` column can store about ±2.9 million years from the Epoch, while a `Timestamp` has an approximate range of ±290,000 years from the Epoch.
-For most practical purposes a `Timestamp` is preferred, as it takes the same storage on disk, but provides a larger range of functions.
+Since both types are backed by a signed long, this means the `DATE` type has a wider range.
+A `DATE` column can store about ±2.9 million years from the Unix epoch, whereas a `TIMESTAMP` has an approximate range of ±290,000 years.

+For most purposes a `TIMESTAMP` is preferred, as it offers a wider range of functions whilst still being 8 bytes in size.

 Be aware that, when using a `Timestamp` as the designated timestamp, it is not allowed to set any value before the Epoch (`1970-01-01T00:00:00.000000Z`).